mskian/gotify-pwa/README.md

 - Progressive Web App
 - Proper Form and API validation

-> **Note:** you need to Enable a Cors headers (Cross-Origin Resource Sharing) to Access your API on Third-pary websites.
+> **Note:** you need to Enable a Cors headers (Cross-Origin Resource Sharing) to Access your API on Third-party websites.

 - Open Gotify Setup file - `config.yml` File
 - Find the Line `responseheaders: # response headers are added to every response (default: none)`